m3dwards/longmynd.org/content/safety/guide.md

       If anything becomes apparent that a safety notice needs to warn pilots, then this will provide a rapid way of collating information and a route to getting LMSC pilots and if necessary all BHPA pilots warned through Skywings.

-      Please see the [general issues about safety](http://www.longmynd.org/?page_id=96 "General issues")  page for further details.
     title: Incident log
   - title: |
       LMSC incident reporting